 The ratio of capex (investments in property, plant and equipment, investment property and intangible assets, excluding capitalized development costs) to sales revenue in the Automotive Division reflects both our innovative power and our future competitiveness.
 It shows our capital expenditure – largely for modernizing and expanding our product range and for environmentally friendly drivetrains, as well as for adjusting the production capacity and improving production processes – in relation to the Automotive Division’s sales revenue.

 Net cash flow in the Automotive Division represents the excess funds from operating activities available for dividend payments, for example.
 It is calculated as cash flows from operating activities less cash flows from investing activities attributable to operating activities.

-We use the return on investment (ROI) to calculate the return on invested capital for a particular period in the Automotive Division, including the Chinese joint ventures on a proportionate basis, by calculating the ratio of the operating result after tax to invested capital.
+We use the return on investment (ROI) to calculate the return on invested capital for a particular period in the Automotive Division, including the Chinese joint ventures on a proportionate basis, by calculating the ratio of the operating result after tax to average invested capital.
 If the return on investment (ROI) exceeds the market cost of capital, the value of the Company has increased.
-This is how we measure the success of our brands, locations and vehicle projects.
+This is how we measure the financial success of our brands, locations and vehicle projects.

 Detailed descriptions of our activities and additional nonfinancial key performance indicators in the areas of sustainability, research and development, procurement, production, sales and marketing, quality assurance, employees, information technology and the environment can be found in the chapter entitled “Sustainable Value Enhancement”.